turbolinks/turbolinks-ios/README.md

 See [Handling Failed Turbolinks Visits](#handling-failed-turbolinks-visits) for more details.

-## Understanding Visitables
+## Working with Visitables

-A Visitable is a UIViewController that can be visited by Turbolinks.
 Visitable view controllers must conform to the Visitable protocol by implementing the following three properties:

 ```swift
 protocol Visitable {